 2. Membership of the SPR may not be used for personal gain of any kind.
-It does not in any way imply recognition of ability as a psychic practitioner, or authority on any aspect of psychical research.
+Also, it does not in any way imply recognition of ability as a psychic practitioner, or authority on any aspect of psychical research.

-5. Members have every right to pursue their own research and to publish their own views, but should always ensure that they do not bring the SPR, or psychical research, into disrepute by their conduct.
-Research should be based on consideration for the welfare of those involved (see para 6); criticism should be based on rational arguments, and given and received with truthfulness and courtesy.
+5. Members have every right to pursue their own research and to publish their own views but should always ensure that they do not bring the SPR, or psychical research, into disrepute by their conduct.
+Research should be based on consideration for the welfare of those involved; criticism should be based on rational arguments, and given and received with truthfulness and courtesy, particularly if engaged in contentious or controversial matters or engaging in criticism and review of the work or research of others.

-7. Persons who feel they have been unfairly treated by a member representing the SPR, and where differences cannot be resolved directly, should address their complaints to the relevant committee chairperson.
-If the matter has not been satisfactorily resolved at this stage, it can be taken further by sending a letter to the Honorary Secretary of the SPR, indicating that the complainant wishes it to be brought to the attention of the SPR Council.
+7. Persons who feel they have been unfairly treated by a member representing the SPR, and where differences cannot be resolved directly, should address their complaints in writing to the Honorary Secretary or the President of the SPR, who will respond within a period of 4 weeks.
+If the matter has not been satisfactorily resolved at this stage, it can be taken further by a letter to the Honorary Secretary indicating that the complainant wishes it to be brought to the attention of the SPR Council.
 The Council usually meets every 8 weeks, and a response will be provided after the first Council meeting following the receipt of the complaint.